Walemeg/Devops-Bootcamp-Projects/PROJECT2/.vscode/README.md

 ![alt text](<img/16 select instance to be associated with elastic ip.PNG>)

-> [!NOTE]
-Because IP address for my instance has been updated to the elastic IP associated with it.
+## Task 2:
+### SSH into the server and install and configure Nignx on a server.

  I SSH it into my instance again and paste the **command** into my terminal and then press Enter.
 When prompted, I type **"yes"** and press Enter to connect.

 ![alt text](<img/17 ssh into new instance with elastic IP address.PNG>)